savantadarsh/Exports-PowerBI/README.md

 - **Product Performance**: Revenue by Product Category highlights top-earning product types and pricing distribution.
 - **Customer Insights**: A breakdown of revenue by Customer Name helps identify major contributors and strategic accounts.
 - **Business Category Breakdown**: Segmentation into Retail, Bulk, and Others reveals revenue share and profitability by sales model.
-- **Delivery Mode Impact**: Delivery Mode chart (Air, Land, Sea) shows revenue distribution across logistics strategies.
+- **Delivery Mode Impact**: The Delivery Mode chart (Air, Land, Sea) shows revenue distribution across logistics strategies.

 **How to Use This Dashboard for Decision-Making**